 Being a small city, Bishopville does not have a public transit system used by locals to get to and from work.

 The percentage of people in Bishopville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.67% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Bishopville in 2018 was $15,172, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $60,688 for a family of four.
 Bishopville also has one of the higher rates of people living in poverty in the nation, with 32.45% of its population below the federal poverty line.

 Bishopville is a very ethnically-diverse city.
 The people who call Bishopville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bishopville residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Bishopville include Irish, German, African, and Italian.
+Important ancestries of people in Bishopville include African, English, Irish, German, and European.